Employees with low engagement are 4 times more likely to resign

 According to Kelleher, Konselman, and Benowitz, employees with low engagement (those who have, in keeping with the relationship analogy, fallen out of love with their employer) are four times more likely to leave their jobs (also see Forbes), which has costly consequences, as we recently discovered.

-Some employers still don’t take the matter of job satisfaction seriously – after all, there are many fish in the sea, right?
-This isn’t the case, because not all job candidates are a good match for your business and you wouldn’t want someone working for you who is just in it for the paycheque, because chances are, they will pack up their desks without a second thought if a better prospect comes along.
+Some employers still don’t take the matter of job satisfaction seriously.
+After all, there are many fish in the sea, right?
+This isn’t the case.
+Not all job candidates are a good match for your business.
+Plus, you wouldn’t want someone working for you who is just in it for the paycheque.
+Chances are, they will pack up their desks without a second thought if a better prospect comes along.
 Kelleher and colleagues distinguish between employee satisfaction and employee engagement:

 – While a satisfied employee will do their job, an engaged employee will go above and beyond what is expected